-• Data for Reporting Year October 2017 - September 2018 were added.
+• Data for Reporting Year October 2018 - September 2019 were added.

-6. Approval of non-financial performance data
+5. Approval of non-financial performance data

-The Good Growth Plan data is published as a global aggregate in the Non-financial performance summary of the Sustainable Business Report 2018.
-This summary was approved by the Board of Directors on February 14, 2019.
+The Good Growth Plan data is published as a global aggregate in the Non-financial performance summary of the Sustainable Business Report 2019.
+This summary was approved by the Board of Directors on February 20, 2020.
 Syngenta's internal controls over non-financial reporting are designed to provide assurance to Syngenta's Board of Directors and management regarding the reliability of non-financial reporting and the preparation and fair presentation of the information published in the Non-financial performance summary.
 All internal controls, no matter how well designed, have inherent limitations and therefore may not prevent or detect misstatements.
 In designing internal controls over non-financial reporting, Syngenta used the criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+PricewaterhouseCoopers AG, Switzerland, an independent registered public accounting firm, has issued an opinion on Syngenta's Non-financial performance summary, which is included in the Sustainable Business Report 2019.

-7. Contact information
+6. Contact information